 - BA - University College Cork, Ireland

 I have worked for a number of years in community counselling agencies serving the diverse needs of clients in the Thames Valley.
-I continue this work along with my private counselling practice.
+I continue this voluntary work along with my private counselling practice.
 I am an active member of the local counselling community and participate in regular Continuing Professional Development to keep up to date with current developments in therapy.